grokkingcoding/super-short-guide-javascript-array-1/README.md

 "whereToInsert" will return the index in the array where to insert the number if the array was sorted.
 In our case it should insert 89 at the end of the arr.

+Visit www.grokkingcoding.io for more short tutorials like this one!

 4. How do you sort an array the easy way?

 You can sort an array with the .sort method in javascript.